 "a deep-flowing river of a voice" (Sing Out! magazine)

 Steeped in history, Diane creates programs that use the music of an era to show the inner lives of people who lived long ago.
-Women, especially, left behind few records of their existence, but the songs they used to speed their work, sing a child to sleep, or ease an aching heart show us their minds and hearts.
+Women, especially, left few records of their existence, but the songs they used to speed their work, sing a child to sleep, or ease an aching heart show us their minds and hearts.
 Diane is on the Scholarly Advisory Board of the Gilder Lehrman Institute of American History, based in New York City, and brings her programs to museums, universities, libraries, and historic houses throughout New England.

 Robert A. Perry, Executive Director of the Charles River Museum of Industry in Waltham, Mass., says, "Diane does an extraordinary job weaving together history and performing arts through storytelling and beautiful song.
 Her meticulous research, musicianship, engaging presence, sense of humor, period costumes, and professionalism allow her audience to lose themselves in a delightful experience that transports them to another time.
 New England historical sites and history buffs are incredibly fortunate to have Diane Taraz in our midst to bring our past to life!"